Looking for our most recent news?

 Keep Your Kids Informed

 As soon as you’ve determined your family will be making a move to a new home, sit down with your kids.
 Let them know what’s happening, and talk about all the exciting things they have to look forward to.
 After you’ve narrowed your search, explore the new home communities you’re considering as a family.
 Make them feel like they’re a valuable part of the move by giving them special responsibilities.
 Let them play at the closest park or ask them to point out their favorite front yards.
 Allow them to pack up their toys and carry small boxes to the moving van.
-For older kids, let them coordinate the take-out menu during the week of the move.
+For older kids, let them coordinate the take-out menu during the week of the move, or help you babyproof the new home for their young siblings (link updated 8/24/23).
 Looking to buy new furniture for your new home?
 Take them with you and let them help you select the perfect dining room table or new bedroom set of their own.

 Tour Their New School in Advance